-TRS offers the following three broad categories of contracting options for Electrical Resistance Heating (ERH) remediation:
+TRS offers the following four broad categories of contracting options for In Situ Thermal Remediation:

 Standard Fixed Price Remediation (SFPR) provides the lowest cost option.
-Guaranteed Fixed Price Remediation (GFPR) or Money-Back Guaranteed Remediation (MBGR) are usually applied after a firm clean-up goal has been negotiated with regulators.
+Guaranteed Fixed Price Remediation (GFPR) or Money-Back Guaranteed Remediation (MBGR) is usually applied after a firm cleanup goal has been negotiated with regulators.
+Time & Material is an alternative contracting option.
 Regardless of which method of contracting is used, TRS highly recommends checking references from previous projects.
 Details of each contracting option are provided below.

 Using Standard Fixed Price Remediation contracting, TRS bills a fixed price for the completion of a set series of project tasks.
 Typically, these tasks are design, electrode materials mobilization, system installation and start-up, system operation, and demobilization and final reporting.
 SFPR is also the price basis for most of our preliminary budget estimates.
 For each remediation, TRS develops an estimate of the amount of electrical energy, in kilowatt-hours, that will be required to reach the remedial goal.
 This estimate is referred to as the "Design Remediation Energy."